 Once traffic has been classified into different classes, the next step is marking.

-This involves assigning a specific value to each class, allowing network devices to identify and prioritize traffic efficiently according to the value in the packet header.
+This means giving each class a specific value.
+This helps network devices find and prioritize traffic based on the value in the packet header.

 Marking Using Values